 Parrott has registered six goals and one assist in four UEFA Youth League games this season and also scored a brace against Liverpool in the FA Youth Cup.

 There was a huge clamour among Spurs fans for the 18-year-old to get regular playing time after Harry Kane’s injury, but he has made just two substitute appearances for the first team in 2020 and has joined Millwall on loan for the 2020-21 season.
-You don’t need a betting guide to tell you he’s not going to be making much of an impact any time soon.

 Indeed, after Parrott appeared off the bench in Spurs’ FA Cup defeat to Norwich, Mourinho made a point of saying: “Now people can see that he has to work a lot so don’t think that Parrott is the second Harry Kane because he’s just a young kid that needs to work.”